-Step 1.
-A grievance must be submitted in writing no later than twenty non-holiday work days after the grievant has notice of the event constituting the alleged grievance.
-It shall set forth the basis of the complaint or dispute and the remedy requested, and shall be filed with the employee's immediate supervisor, be he or she a Chairperson, Coordinator, Area Head, etc. with copies to the appropriate Dean and the Union.
-The supervisor shall, within five non-holiday work days after receipt of the grievance, meet with the grievant and a representative of the Union for the purpose of discussing the grievance, and shall, within five non-holiday work days after the grievance meeting, issue his or her decision with his or her reasons therefore in writing to the grievant and to the Union.

-Step 2.
-If the grievance has not been settled in Step 1, then within ten non-holiday work days after receipt of the written decision of the supervisor, or the expiration of the time limit for making such decision, the grievant or the Union may submit the grievance in writing to the appropriate Dean with a statement of why the decision of the supervisor is not satisfactory.
-The appropriate Dean shall meet with the grievant and a representative of the Union within five non-holiday work days after receipt of the notice of appeal for the purpose of resolving the grievance.

-Step 3.
-If the grievance is not resolved at that meeting, or within ten non-holiday work days thereafter, the grievant or the Union may submit the grievance in writing to the President.
-Either the President or the Provost or their designee shall meet with the grievant and a representative of the Union within five non-holiday work days thereafter for the purpose of discussing the grievance, and the President, Provost or their designee shall within five non-holiday work days after the grievance meeting issue his or her decision with the reasons therefore in writing to the grievant and the Union.
+- Step 1.
+A grievance must be submitted in writing by the Union no later than twenty non-holiday work days after it has notice of the event constituting the alleged grievance.
+The grievance shall set forth the basis of the complaint or dispute and the remedy requested, and shall be filed by the Union with the employee's immediate supervisor, be he or she a Chairperson, Coordinator, Area Head, etc. with copies to the appropriate Dean.
+The supervisor shall, within five non-holiday work days after receipt of the grievance, meet with the affected employee and a representative of the Union for the purpose of discussing the grievance, and shall, within five non-holiday work days after the grievance meeting, issue his or her decision with his or her reasons therefore in writing to the Union. - Step 2.
+If the grievance has not been settled in Step 1, then within ten non-holiday work days after receipt of the written decision of the supervisor, or the expiration of the time limit for making such decision, the Union may submit the grievance in writing to the appropriate Dean with a statement of why the decision of the supervisor is not satisfactory.
+The appropriate Dean shall meet with a representative of the Union within five non-holiday work days after receipt of the notice of appeal for the purpose of resolving the grievance. - Step 3.
+If the grievance is not resolved at that meeting, or within ten non-holiday work days thereafter, the Union may submit the grievance in writing to the President.
+Either the President or the Provost or their designee shall meet with a representative of the Union within five non-holiday work days thereafter for the purpose of discussing the grievance, and the President, Provost or their designee shall within five non-holiday work days after the grievance meeting issue his or her decision with the reasons therefore in writing to the Union. - Step 4.

-Step 4.
 Arbitration.
-If the grievance has not been settled at Step 3, then within ten non-holiday work days after receipt of the written decision of the President, the grievant or the Union may request arbitration by giving notice to that effect, by certified mail, return receipt requested, directed to the President (or designee) and to the American Arbitration Association.
+If the grievance has not been settled at Step 3, then within ten non-holiday work days after receipt of the written decision of the President, the Union may request arbitration by giving notice to that effect, by certified mail, return receipt requested, directed to the President (or designee) and to the American Arbitration Association.
 An arbitrator shall be selected in accordance with the Voluntary Labor Arbitration Rules of the American Arbitration Association.
 The Voluntary Labor Arbitration Rules shall apply to arbitration procedures.
-The arbitrator shall have the power and obligation to subpoena all records upon written demand of the grievant.

-7.9 Anything herein above to the contrary notwithstanding, if any grievance affects more than one employee or is to be initiated during the last four weeks of a semester or trimester prior to an employee's vacation, the Union may initiate such grievance at Step 2 or Step 3 of the grievance procedure, thereby expediting the process.
+The arbitrator shall have the power and obligation to subpoena all records upon written demand of the grievant. - 7.9 Anything herein above to the contrary notwithstanding, if any grievance affects more than one employee or is to be initiated during the last four weeks of a semester or trimester prior to an employee's vacation, the Union may initiate such grievance at Step 2 or Step 3 of the grievance procedure, thereby expediting the process.